 Many have pointed to Conservative campaign advisor Lynton Crosby to explain the recent spate of divisive provocations by the party.
 Crosby, an experienced advisor to Commonwealth conservative parties, has a history of using “dead cat” tactics, whereby a distracting issue (the proverbial “dead cat”) is thrown down in front of everyone to keep them from talking about issues that are hurting the political chances of the party.

 Another example?
-Perhaps Stephen Harper’s recent comments on marijuana, where he claimed that tobacco was “infinitely worse” than marijuana.
+Perhaps Stephen Harper’s recent comments on marijuana, where he claimed that marijuana was “infinitely worse” than tobacco.
 Obviously, Harper overstated his party’s position on marijuana, considering tobacco kills an estimated 37,000 people every year according to Health Canada.
 Sure, marijuana is something they “do not want to encourage,” as Harper put it, but infinitely worse than marijuana?
 That kind of hyperbole is absurd and perplexing.
 Perhaps it was a statement produced simply out of habit by Lynton Crosby, who has lobbied in the interests of the tobacco industry in the past.

 What is it, then, that the Conservative Party of Canada doesn’t want people talking about?
 Perhaps it’s Harper’s promise to deliver on a $15 billion arms deal with Saudi Arabia.
 A defense contract to deliver light armoured vehicles to a country with an abysmal human rights record, and one, in fact, that is host to many of the “barbaric cultural practices” the CPC wants you to snitch on your neighbour about.
 If the CPC’s battle against the niqab and the oppression of women was a genuine effort, would it really make any sense to strike such a deal with a country where women can’t marry, obtain a passport, travel or access higher education without the permission of a man?
 Where women aren’t allowed to drive?